omrazCZ/ANS/README.md

 ## Task
-Predict the results of basketball matchups between two lineups from Home team and Away team, respectively.
+Predict the results of basketball matchups between two lineups from the Home team and Away team, respectively.

 ## Introduction
-Our work can be summarized into four parts: _Collect data, Clean data, Network analysis_ and _Build models_.
-And we also provide the summary of results in _Result_ section.
+Our work can be summarized into four parts: _Data Collection, Data Cleaning, Network analysis_ and _Buildnig models_.
+And we also provide a summary of results in _Results_ section.

 ## Collect data